Terraced house: Baltimore

 Most of Baltimore's housing consists of row houses.
 A few of Baltimore's row houses date back to colonial times.
 The style and materials used in their constructions vary throughout the city.
-A sizable quantity of Baltimore's row houses are clad with formstone, a distinct feature of Baltimore's row houses, typically found in working class areas of the city.
+A sizable quantity of Baltimore's row houses are clad with formstone, a distinct feature of Baltimore's row houses, typically found in working class and immigrant areas of the city.
 Marble front steps also make Baltimore's row houses distinct from other cities' row houses.
 Much like Philadelphia, some areas of the city that contain row houses are neglected.
+A significant number of Baltimore's row houses were built by the Czech-American real estate developer Frank Novak.

 Boston

 The row houses of Boston are found primarily in the Back Bay, Beacon Hill, and the South End.
 Back Bay is famous for its rows of Victorian brick townhouse homes – considered one of the best-preserved examples of 19th-century urban design in the United States.
 Beacon Hill is a neighborhood in Boston consisting of Federal-style rowhouses.
 The South End is built mostly of mid-nineteenth century bowfronts – aesthetically uniform rows of five-story, predominantly red-brick structures, of mixed residential and commercial uses.